Medical Device Integration

 Masimo’s accounting records are also relied upon to produce reports for its management, stockholders and creditors, as well as governmental agencies.
 In particular, Masimo relies upon its accounting and other business and corporate records in preparing periodic and current reports that it files with the Securities and Exchange Commission (the “SEC”).
 Securities laws require that these reports provide full, fair, accurate, timely and understandable disclosure and fairly present Masimo’s financial condition and results of operations.
 Employees who collect, provide or analyze information for or otherwise contribute in any way in preparing or verifying these reports should strive to ensure that Masimo’s financial disclosure is accurate and transparent and that Masimo’s reports contain all of the information about Masimo that would be important to enable stockholders and potential investors to assess the soundness and risks of Masimo’s business and finances and the quality and integrity of Masimo’s accounting and disclosures.
 In addition:

-Masimo prohibits any form of forced labor, including slavery and human trafficking in its supply chain.
-Masimo will not conduct business with any factory or supplier that uses forced labor, including prison labor, indentured labor, bonded labor or other forms of forced labor, or that is in violation of child labor laws.
+Masimo prohibits any form of forced labor, including slavery and human trafficking in its workplace and in its supply chain.
+Masimo will not conduct business with any factory or supplier that uses forced labor, including forced prison labor, indentured labor, bonded labor or other forms of forced labor, or that is in violation of child labor laws.

 You are expected to deal fairly with Masimo’s customers, suppliers, employees and anyone else with whom you have contact in the course of performing your job.
 Be aware that the Federal Trade Commission Act provides that “unfair methods of competition in commerce, and unfair or deceptive acts or practices in commerce, are declared unlawful.”
 It is a violation of the Federal Trade Commission Act to engage in deceptive, unfair or unethical practices, and to make misrepresentations in connection with sales activities.